 Can Yoga practice boost self-acceptance?
 Some people live a lifetime of guilt.
 For one reason or another they believe that they are not worthy of one good windfall in life.
 Some of them blame society, oil companies, politicians, lawyers, their parents, their kids, the rich, the poor, or the middle class, for their lot in life.
 Some people say it’s fate to be born with a dark cloud over your head for life.
 Rather than point the finger, I’m going to point to a path of healing and self-acceptance.

-Yoga for Self-Acceptance
+Yoga for Self-Esteem

 Self-acceptance is the act of embracing our shadows as well as our positive qualities, and it’s usually our negative thinking that makes it so difficult for us to do.
 Whether we strive to keep up with our neighbors or beat ourselves up for our shortcomings, most of us have endless loops of self-criticism going on inside our heads.
 What if researchers offered us a program guaranteed to help us understand, like, and accept ourselves?
 That’s what Yoga does, and it has 5,000 years of evidence to back it up.

 One of the blessings and curses of 21st century living is our endless accessibility to information and our tendency to analyze every decision until we overwhelm ourselves.
 Based on the advice from the 14th century author of “Hatha Yoga Pradipika,” we aren’t the only civilization to think too much.
 In his teachings, he says: “Abandon all thoughts, then don’t think of anything.”